kjh311/allowance-app/README.md

 3. **Reward System**: Parents can define rewards for completed chores and other achievements, motivating children to be more responsible.

 4. **View Child Progress**: Parents can monitor their children's progress, including completed chores, earned allowances, and redeemed rewards.

+5. **Share Data Between Users**: Users can collaberate, share, and edit, and assign each other chores.

 ### Child Dashboard